ga-wdi-lessons/ruby-oop/readme.md

 - Describe the relationship of `attr_` and "getter" and "setter" methods
 - Properly define instance and class variables
 - List two ways of defining class methods
+- Explain the different use-cases for classes and modules

 ## Framing: What is OOP?
 (5 minutes)